JavaScript Reactivity (Part 1): A Global Look

 Visualizing reactivity strategies 📎

 At work we offer a service layer that provides dependency injection of singleton services which each might contain state.
-Consumers need to react to state changes, so we have the concept of "notifications" across servicices and their consumers.
+Consumers need to react to state changes, so we have the concept of "notifications" across services and their consumers.
 It's a "meta-framework" of sorts- a runtime platform.

 If service state changes, we want to notify all of our consumers.
 A notification is pushed, but, long story short, the consumer has to investigate and understand what has changed and react accordingly.
 In React and Lit worlds, two libraries that are coarse-grained and utilize pull reactivity, this is not a problem.
 In the Ember Octane world, which is push-based and fine-grained, this was a headache.